dnsimple/dnsimple-support/content/articles/manage-a-record.md

 <div class="section-steps" markdown="1">
 #### To update an A record

-1. In the record editor, search for the record and click on the _pencil_ icon to edit it.
+1. In the record editor, search for the record, and click the _pencil_ icon to edit it.

    <!--- needs screenshot -->

-1. Update the information and click <label>Update Record</label> to save the record.
+1. Update the information, and click <label>Update Record</label> to save the record.
 </div>